 Cardinal in color and in generation, the angelic steed was hidden in a remote corner of the northern hall.
 It was twenty-nine years in age, but looked as unspoiled and youthful as the day it was born on the plains of Sagamihara.
 Having observed countless casualties of the show furbished in metallic lime greens, kandy purples, and unholy oranges, the MR2’s stock crimson flanks were a welcome sight for these anguished eyes.

 Upon rounding the rear, it was revealed that this was no mortal AW11.
 Though the many-holed wheels it wore could have easily been a deception, its raised venting and factory intercooler were proof enough.
 I had seen my share of spools the size of melons, often surrounded by excessive anodization and gashes cruelly cut into bonnets.
 This was an honest supercharged breed, with wondrous 4A-GZE heart beating mid-ship that, back when I was but a schoolboy, charged quicker to thirty miles per hour than even the most exorbitant stallions from Maranello.

 Eventually we found the caretaker of this magnificent mare.
 A veteran of many SEMAs, Mister Richard Lin told us of how he dreamt of an MR2 in his youth.
 He spoke of how it took him two-and-a-half decades to realize his ambition, and then added in vehemence, “It’s not for sale.”
-The Toyota’s presence was to brandish a newfangled varnish that is said to protect your gelding’s skin for up to ten years with no additional wax.
+The Toyota’s presence was to brandish a newfangled varnish that is said to protect your gelding’s hide for up to ten years with no additional wax.
 At $1,200 a coat it wasn’t cheap, but if the original paint on Mister Lin’s AW11 was any guarantee, it did not appear to be mere snake oil.